This is a collaborative post.

 Do You Have Insurance?

 While well-maintained caravans are a lot safer than many other vehicles on the road, insurance is still a legal requirement in the UK – and you’ll be glad you have it if you do ever end up in a road traffic accident.
+You can get your caravan insurance quote in a matter of minutes!

 Still, just because you have to have it doesn’t mean you have to pay over the odds for it.
 Compare caravan insurance policies on Quotezone first to make the best decision; the website is dedicated to helping travellers compare cheap quotes from some of the UK’s leading caravan insurers, which means you’ll be more likely to find the right policy at a competitive price.